radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/review-wizard/04-build.md

 ## Templates migration

-The  `bw_reviewtemplates` add-on is the main add-on for the review generation, this add-on can be modified by **Brainwave** for multiple raison, for example:
+The  `bw_reviewtemplates` add-on is the main add-on for the review generation, this add-on can be modified by **RadiantOne** for multiple raison, for example:

 - Make improvements to the templates (view, rules, pages, ...)
 - developing new review features